The memorial park’s founder, Bill Heasman, explains how he conceived the idea for the mausoleum.

 Bill Heasman’s vision is now becoming a reality.
 A team of British architects and planners has worked with American mausoleum experts to design one of the world’s most up-to-date and advanced interment facilities.

-A meticulous planning approval process has ensured that environmental considerations will be a priority in all aspects of the development.
-Our founder’s experience in the development of high-end properties will ensure that this facility is at the forefront of mausoleum construction.
+A meticulous planning approval process has ensured that environmental considerations have been a priority in all aspects of the development.
+Our founder’s experience in the development of high-end properties has ensured that this facility is at the forefront of mausoleum construction.

 Crypts in this first phase of Brightwater Memorial Park have now been released for sale.